Seamless Multimodal Transportation Scheduling: Introduction

 This application characterizes what we denote as the Integrated Last-Mile Transportation Problem (ILMTP).
 The ILMTP is defined as the problem of scheduling passengers jointly on mass transit and last-mile services so that the passengers reach their destinations within specified time-windows.
 We propose to minimize a linear combination of the total transit time for all passengers and the number of trips required.
 The former quantity captures the quality of service provided; the latter addresses fuel consumption, long-run operational costs, and environmental considerations.
 Transit time includes the time spent traveling in both transportation modes and waiting between both services.
-In determining the schedules on the last-mile service, the solution of the ILMTP also specifies the set of passengers that share a ride in a CV.
-The time spent by the passengers in the CV also depends on the co-passengers.
+The solution of the ILMTP also specifies the set of passengers that share a ride in a CV.
+The time spent by the passengers in the CV also depends on the co-passengers\secondrev{, where we focus on a variant simplified as discussed below}.